hylang/hy/docs/whyhy.rst

 traditional parenthesis-heavy prefix syntax in place of Python's C-like infix syntax.
 For example, ``print("The answer is", 2 + object.method(arg))`` could be written ``(print "The answer is" (+ 2 (.method object arg)))`` in Hy.
-Consequently, Hy is free-form: structure is indicated by parentheses rather than whitespace, making it convenient for command-line use.
+Consequently, Hy is free-form: structure is indicated by punctuation rather than whitespace, making it convenient for command-line use.

 As in other Lisps, the value of a simplistic syntax is that it facilitates